setmy-info/setmy-info.github.io/src/site/markdown/draft.md

 '''

-Argo workflow - no. It's not handled by bigger consortium, not a standard by that consortium, not handled by IDE, too young.
+Argo workflow—no. It's not handled by a bigger consortium, not a standard by that consortium, not handled by IDE, too young.

 ## Data types and structures